marcoappio/hydra-mq/README.md

   - `READY` - The message is available to be processed.
   - `WAITING` - Due to queue concurrency limits, the message is not yet available for processing.
   - `PROCESSING` - The message is currently being processed.
-  - `LOCKED` - The message is in a temporarily locked state (due to a processing failure) and won't be re-processed for some time.
+  - `LOCKED` - The message is in a temporarily locked state (due to a processing failure) and won"t be re-processed for some time.

-When a message is enqueued, it will begin its life in the `WAITING` state if its target queue doesn't have sufficient concurrency to process it right away, else it will be in the `READY` state.
+When a message is enqueued, it will begin its life in the `WAITING` state if its target queue doesn"t have sufficient concurrency to process it right away, else it will be in the `READY` state.

 Processors will take jobs in the `READY` state and move them to the `PROCESSING` state for the duration that they are processed.